Why I Talk to Myself (Any Why You Should, Too)

 And that's it.
 Those are three tricks I use, and I trust that you will find some value in at least one of them.

-To sum it all up, I talk to myself because doing so is one of the best ways I've found to create the world I want for myself.
+To sum it all up, I talk to myself in my head and out loud because doing so is one of the best ways I've found to create the world I want for myself.

 “The outer conditions of a person's life will always be found to be harmoniously related to his inner state...Men do not attract that which they want, but that which they are.”